Delayed sleep phase disorder: Epidemiology

 A marked delay of sleep patterns is a normal feature of the development of adolescent humans.
 According to Mary Carskadon, both circadian phase and homeostasis (the accumulation of sleep pressure during the wake period) contribute to a DSPD-like condition in post-pubertal as compared to pre-pubertal youngsters.
-Adolescent sleep phase delay "is present both across cultures and across mammalian species" and "it seems to be related to pubertal stage rather than age."
-As a result, diagnosable DSPD is much more prevalent among adolescents. with estimates ranging from 3.4% to 8.4% among high school students.
+Adolescent sleep phase delay "is present both across cultures and across mammalian species" and "seems to be related to pubertal stage rather than age."
+As a result, diagnosable DSPD is much more prevalent among adolescents, with estimates ranging from 3.4% to 8.4% among high school students.